MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Image Display Setup](images/tutorials/basicmechanics/E6_1.png "Image Display Setup")

-Opening the three `View2D` module panels now shows the data in three orthogonal views.
+Opening the three `View2D` module panels now shows the image data in three orthogonal views.
 The module `OrthoReformat3` transforms the input image (by rotating and/or flipping) into the three main views commonly used.

 ![3 Views in 3 Viewers](images/tutorials/basicmechanics/E6_2.png "3 Views in 3 Viewers")

 The module `SoViewportRegion` divides the render window into multiple areas, allowing different views or slices to be shown in the same window.
 It's useful in medical applications, like displaying MRI or CT images from different angles (axial, sagittal, coronal) at once, making data analysis easier and faster.

 Add three `SoViewportRegion` modules and connect each one to a `View2D` module.
-To display the hidden outputs of the `View2D` module, press {{< keyboard "SPACE" >}} and connect the output to the input of `SoViewportRegion`, as shown below.
+To display the hidden outputs of the `View2D` module, press {{< keyboard "SPACE" >}} and connect the output to the input of `SoViewportRegion` as shown below.

 ![Connect SoViewportRegion with View2D](images/tutorials/basicmechanics/E6_3.png "Connect SoViewportRegion with View2D")